hashgraph/hedera-services/platform-sdk/docs/proposals/README.md

 3. Update the status of the PR in the [Platform Design Proposals](https://github.com/orgs/hashgraph/projects/73/views/1) board to `Voting`

-Requests for inmaterial changes can be addressed by pushing additional commits to the existing proposal PR while in `Voting`.
-Examples of inmaterial changes are spelling or grammar errors, wording changes that do not modify meaning or intent, and formatting changes.
+Requests for immaterial changes can be addressed by pushing additional commits to the existing proposal PR while in `Voting`.
+Examples of immaterial changes are spelling or grammar errors, wording changes that do not modify meaning or intent, and formatting changes.
 Examples of material changes include changes to behaviors or APIs, addition or removal of diagrams, etc. If any material changes are needed, the PR must be closed and moved to the `Superseded` status.
 A new proposal PR is prepared and voting is restarted.
 The `Superseded` PR must reference the new PR to